Gauge and Averaging in Gravitational Self-force

 which must be expressed in a ``parity-regular'' gauge, where the singular part of the spatial metric is even-parity on the sphere, $C_{ij}(t,-\vec{n})=C_{ij}(t,\vec{n})$ in equation \eqref{g1}.
 The bare force $F^a$ is familiar from the perturbed geodesic equation, and here is defined only off of $\gamma$ (and only locally, where $u^a$ is extended off $\gamma$ by parallel transport along spacelike geodesics orthogonal to $u^a$) since the metric perturbation is divergent.
 The integral in \eqref{eom} is defined by using the exponential map based on $\gamma$ to associate a flat metric, in terms of which the integral is over a fixed 2-sphere of spatial distance $r$ in the hyperplane orthogonal to $u^a$, with $n^a$ its unit normal and $d\Omega$ its area element, and the integration is done component-wise under the exponential map.
 I also define the perturbed mass of the particle and show that it is constant in time.

-The first term on the right hand side of equation \eqref{eom} is proportional to the metric perturbation and therefore corresponds to the gravitational self-force.
+The first term on the right hand side of equation \eqref{eom} is proportional to the metric perturbation; I therefore refer to this term as the gravitational self-force.
 We see that the force in any parity-regular gauge is given by the angle-average of the bare force in that gauge, so that the self-force may be viewed as the net gravitational force on the particle.
-If the Lorenz gauge is adopted and the Hadamard form for the metric perturbation is computed (choosing the retarded solution with no incoming radiation) and plugged in, then this term reduces to the standard ``tail integral'' expression for the self-force (e.g., \cite{poisson-review}).
+If the Lorenz gauge (which is parity-regular) is adopted and the Hadamard form for the metric perturbation is computed (choosing the retarded solution with no incoming radiation) and plugged in, then this term reduces to the standard ``tail integral'' expression for the self-force (e.g., \cite{poisson-review}).
 The second term corresponds to the geodesic deviation equation and reflects the particle's desire to move on a new geodesic once it has been displaced from the original.
 The third term is the Papapetrou spin force.
 If the parity condition is violated, equation \eqref{eom} does not hold, and the equation of motion takes a complicated form involving an explicit gauge transformation to a parity-regular gauge, equation \eqref{eom-noparity}.

 A practical technique for computing self-forces in black hole background spacetimes is known as ``mode sum regularization'' (\cite{barack-ori-modesum} and many other references).
 In this approach one numerically solves for the spherical harmonic modes of the metric perturbation (the sum over which diverges at the particle), and performs a mode-by-mode subtraction that regularizes the sum in such a way that the correct self-force is computed.
-While extensive work has determined the form of the subtraction in the Lorenz gauge, only restricted results are available in other gauges.
-Taking advantage of a connection between mode decompositions and averaging (and hence self-force), I give a simple argument that the same subtraction may be performed in all parity-regular gauges.
-Since both the Lorenz gauge and a modified radiation gauge of Kerr \cite{k} are in this class, this result helps provide a practical foundation for the computation of self-force effects in the Kerr spacetime.
+Extensive work has determined the form of the subtraction in the Lorenz gauge, which automatically holds for gauges that are smoothly related.
+Taking advantage of a connection between mode decompositions and averaging (and hence self-force), I show that the same subtraction may in fact be performed in all parity-regular gauges.
+It appears plausible that suitably modified Regge-Wheeler and radiation gauges (convenient to perturbations of Schwarzschild and Kerr, respectively) will be in this class, with especially strong evidence in the case of radiation gauge (see discussion at the end of section \ref{sec:eom}).
+If so, then the results of this paper would provide a theoretical and practical foundation for the computation of self-force effects in gauges convenient to black hole spacetimes.